 Minnesota residents $17,222

 *Percentages exclude student aid.
 Figures based on Red Book Budget.

 The UWM Foundation receives private donations to support scholarships, research, and programs of excellence and outstanding achievement.
 Assets have grown from $17,065 in 1974, when the Foundation was established, to more than $226 million today.
 Subsidiary foundations include the UWM Research Foundation and the UWM Real Estate Foundation.
 The Research Foundation supports research and innovation at UWM through scholarship and grant funding, and the facilitation of university-corporate partnerships.
 The Real Estate Foundation develops and holds real property for the benefit of the university including RiverView Hall, Cambridge Commons and the Innovation Campus.

 UW Flexible Option

-UWM is a leading partner in the UW Flexible Option Degree Program, a national model of competency-based, self-paced university learning.
+UWM is a leading partner in the UW Flexible Option Degree Program, a national model of competency-based, online university learning.
 The university administers four flex-degree programs: